TexasInstruments/edgeai-tensorlab/README.md

 <h3> Planned Tasks </h3>

 - [ ]  Supporting distributed training during quantization
+- [ ]  Supporting quantization for object detection and segmentation models
 - [ ]  Supporting model surgery for the networks

 Here is the original documentation of the whole transformers repository.